top of page

 You can always solve problems using several steps, but as you progress, you may find it helpful to combine formulas into a single equation and just get it done with one fell swoop.
 For example:

 Let's say that you have a ball and you'd like to know how fast it's going (v) just before it hits the floor and the only data you have for it is the height you've dropped it from.
-For this event, you use the law of conservation of energy: energy cannot be created or destgroyed, only converted from one form (potential gravitational) to another (kinetic).
+For this event, you use the law of conservation of energy: energy cannot be created or destroyed, only converted from one form (potential gravitational) to another (kinetic).

 You could mass the ball, determine the Ug (potential energy), then set that equal to Uk (kinetic energy) and solve for velocity.
 Or you could save yourself a lot of time and the need for a balance by starting with this: